micheletimmers/pwa/README.md

-Progressive Web App for Simac Onboarding afstudeeronderzoek by Michèle Timmers
+# Progressive Web App for Simac Onboarding afstudeeronderzoek by Michèle Timmers

+A brief description of what this project does and who it's for

-Build with
+# Build with
 HTML, CSS, Javascript & Firebase

-Working high-fidelity prototype: Figma link
+## Demo

+Figma High-Fidelity prototype desktop:

+Figma High-Fidelity prototype mobiel: